DS-Homebrew/DLDI/README.md

 - `DEMONIOLibrary`: DLDI from timebombed cartridges
     - Dumped from memory.
 DDMEM is incorrect as a result.
 	- Use `DSTTDLDIboyakkeyver` instead
+- `DSONESlot-1`: SuperCard DSONE SDHC official
+    - Taken from DSONE_SDHC_EOS_sp6_20121206
+	- Source code is not provided, and initial comparison looks different from `scdssdhc`
 - `dlms`: DSLink microSD v1
     - By Rudolph / Lick
     - Doesn't seem to work.